Friday, 1 May 2015

 690mm without socle.

-Unfortunately no up to date photographs currently available.
+Unfortunately no up to date photographs are currently available.

-Believed to be at Earl of Yarborough of Brocklesby Park, near Grimsby, Lincolnshire.
+Believed to be with the Earl of Yarborough of Brocklesby Park, near Grimsby, Lincolnshire.

 Portrait of an anonymous lady believed to be Arabella Aufrere by William Hogarth.